aprs434/aprs434.github.io/README.md

 $$DR = R_b =  \frac{BW}{2^{SF}} \cdot SF \cdot \frac{4}{4 + CR} = \frac{125\,000}{2^{12}} \cdot 12 \cdot \frac{4}{5} \approx 293\,\text{bits/s} \approx 36.6\,\text{byte/s}$$

-Above LoRa parameters are adequate for sending geolocation frames.

-However, sending even length and character set limited text messages with SF12 would tremendously increase airtime and quickly congest the LoRa channel.
-The same holds true for meshing or (emergency) `n-N` paradigm digipeating on the same channel.
-For such applications, the ham radio community should seriously **consider switching from SF12 to SF11,** effectively doubling the data rate.

-SF11 not only prevents channel congestion; It also saves 50% on airtime and batteries.
-Most importantly, SF11 would leave more room for text messaging.
-The range penalty from switching from SF12 to SF11 would in most circumstances not be too bad at all.

-With a payload of only 18&nbsp;bytes, the compressed geolocation frame is perfectly geared towards taking advantage of the reduced airtime offered by SF11 (see [graph](#measurable-benefits)).

 Finally, it was observed that amateur radio predominantly employs the LoRa sync word '0x12'; which is manufacturer recommended for private networks, different from LoRaWAN.

 Summarised, the following LoRa link parameters are proposed for APRS: